 Cadets are prohibited from owning, maintaining or operating motor vehicles in Lexington and Rockbridge County until the first class year.
-This regulation, like all others, was adopted for the good of the cadets, and parents should assist in its enforcement by not providing automobiles.
-Violation of this rule may result in suspension.
+This regulation, like all others, was adopted for the good of the cadets, and parents must assist in its enforcement by not providing automobiles.
+Violation of this rule may result in penalty as prescribed by the Blue Book.